 The unfortunate thing is that I did start seeing an uptick in sales in March which has already fallen off in April as my writing and publishing slowed down.

 Let’s take a look at the March data.

 After February, I had 26 titles up on the various websites so let’s see where I ended up after March.

 My pace this month was similar to last month as I published 4 new releases and wrote almost the same words/hr.

-The constant publishing is a must in the short story arena because that’s what drives visibility and drives people to your older stories.
+The constant publishing is a must in the short story arena.
+That’s what drives visibility and drives people to your older stories.
 That means that my reduction in writing hours going forward will likely severely cut into my earnings potential.
-Oh, well, at least I’ll still be writing and getting a catalog for when I can quit my 9 to 5 job and focus on this versus doing it as a side gig after being tired from a full day at work.
+Oh, well, at least I’ll still be writing and getting a catalog for when I can quit my 9 to 5 job.
+This has the potential to be an area of focus when I quit my job in the future.

 Let’s take a look at where sales fell this month.
 In February, I sold 17 copies generating $33.60 in earnings or $9.60 after expenses.